- Take a gastronomic trip through Faro on a private food walking tour

-Welcome to Tavira, the land of serene churches and stunning island beaches.
+Drive 40 minutes east today to Tavira, the land of serene churches and stunning island beaches.
 If you notice a sacred vibe in town, it's likely due in part to the high concentration of beautiful religious buildings here.
-Everywhere you look you, you're sure to find an imposing medieval cathedral or a picturesque tiny chapel whose bell tower is ringing out into the city.
+Everywhere you look, you're sure to find an imposing medieval cathedral or a picturesque tiny chapel whose bell tower is ringing out into the city.

 Day 4: Explore the Algarve Region

-Today, you can choose to stay in town and relax or explore deeper into the Algarve; if the road calls, head west to the 16th-century city of Lagos for cobblestoned streets, inviting squares, great restaurants, and a bustling nightlife.
+Today, you can choose to stay in town and relax or explore deeper into the Algarve; if the road calls, head west for just over an hour to the 16th-century city of Lagos for cobblestoned streets, inviting squares, great restaurants, and a bustling nightlife.

-It's time to bid farewell to this majestic region.
-You'll be picked up from your hotel and transferred to Faro for your flight home or onto your next adventure.
+It's time to bid farewell to this beautiful region.
+From Lagos, return to the Faro airport and drop off your rental in time for your flight home or onto your next adventure.

 More Great Portugal Itineraries